HawaiianSpy/blipvert/README.md

 #
 #### ```bool get_UseFasterLooping();```
 #### ```void set_UseFasterLooping(bool value);```
 If set to true, the library uses faster loops with RGB24 bitmaps.
-The overwriting can go outside of the expected buffer size.
+The overwriting will go outside of the expected buffer size, but CalculateBufferSize will add the needed bytes to allow coloring outside of the lines.
+Do NOT set this value to true if using multi-threading since that will cause a race condition.
 See header file.
 #
 #### ```t_transformfunc FindVideoTransform(const MediaFormatID& inFormat, const MediaFormatID& outFormat);```
 Returns a function pointer that will convert the requested input format to the requested output format.